dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

   return fprintf(stdout, "%s[*] You, who didn't skip leg-day, escape!%s\n", "\x1B[1;32m", "\x1B[1;35m");
 }
 ```
-And since we are on glibc version 2.31 this will allow us to get the same chunk if we ask for a 0x60 size chunk, and if add data up to 0x48 and then the win function "unlock_storage()" we will pwn this binary and get a shell.
+And since we are on Glibc version **2.31**, this will allow us to get the same chunk if we ask for a 0x60 size chunk, and if we add data up to 0x48 and then the win function "unlock_storage()" we will pwn this binary and get a shell.

 **Exploit plan:**

 - leak the address of the binary
 - Calculate unlock_storage address
-- Free the "storage"
+- Free the "storage".
 - Allocate a 0x60 size chunk
 - Write 0x48 JJunk data and then write the unlock_storage() address
 - Use option 1 to get a shell

-The following exploit accomplish this
+The following Exploit accomplishes this:.

 ```python
 #!/usr/bin/python3